lisalbi/lisalbi/README.md

-- 👋 Hi, I’m @lisalbi.
-I'm a junior web developer and designer.
+- 👋 Hi, I’m @lisalbi
-- 👀 I’m interested in everything web development
+- 👀 I’m interested in everything web development and design
 - 🌱 I’m currently working my way through [The Odin Project](https://www.theodinproject.com/dashboard).
 - 💞️ I’m looking for roles in web development.
 Bonus if they combine development and design!
 - 📫 How to reach me: Email me at Lisabi685@gmail.com